marmelab/react-admin/docs/PredictiveTextInput.md

 The actual completion is fetched from your Data Provider, based on the current record and input value, using the `dataProvider.getCompletion()` method.
 This allows you to use any completion API, such as [OpenAI Completion API](https://beta.openai.com/docs/api-reference/completions), [Anthropic](https://console.anthropic.com/docs/api), or your own completion model.

+You can test this component online in the [Enterprise Edition Storybook](https://react-admin.github.io/ra-enterprise/?path=/story/ra-ai-input-predictivetextinput--context).

 ## Usage

 Use `<PredictiveTextInput>` instead of `<TextInput>` in your forms: